 - projects undertaken by women, First Nations, Metis, and Inuit (FNMI) students, or students with disabilities, and supervised by a researcher affiliated with Future Energy Systems

 - projects advancing campus sustainability (see the Campus as a Living Lab program for more details).

 - projects supervised by faculty members who are current Social Sciences & Humanities Research Council (SSHRC) grant holders.

 - projects involving students or supervisors affiliated with the Faculty of Agricultural, Life & Environmental Sciences (ALES), and aligning with ALES research themes.

 - projects undertaken by First Nations, Metis, and Inuit (FNMI) students.

-New in Fall 2018: Applications will now be accepted in English or French.
+Applications are accepted in English or French.
 Please submit only ONE application in your language of choice.